 The unjust policy of locking up immigrant mothers with their children

 The United States should be a place of refuge for people around the world seeking a better life or who face violence, starvation, poverty, war, or persecution.
-Rather than providing protection and living up to our ideals, the United States detains parents and children seeking asylum in family detention centers.
+Rather than providing protection and living up to our ideals, the United States has a history of detaining parents and children seeking asylum in family detention centers.

 Family detention is the inhumane and unjust policy of jailing immigrant parents with their children – including babies.
 Upon arrival in the U.S. families are locked up in detention centers, with little access to legal and social services, often experiencing widespread human and civil rights violations.